 Fairmark Insights

-Across these perspectives, we examine how FMV is determined, the limitations of commonly used approaches, and the structural considerations that influence compensation decisions in HCP engagement.
-This includes both foundational issues, such as the role of benchmarking and the use of objective measures of expertise, and practical considerations that arise in contracting, documentation, and tiering.
+This includes both foundational issues, such as the role of FMV benchmarking and the use of objective measures of HCP expertise, and practical considerations that arise in contracting, documentation, and tiering.

 Foundational Perspectives

-Foundational perspectives outline how Fairmark approaches FMV, including the principles used to evaluate compensation and the limitations of commonly used industry methods.
+Foundational perspectives outline how Fairmark approaches HCP FMV, including the principles used to evaluate compensation and the limitations of commonly used industry methods.

 A Framework for Fair Market Value in HCP Engagements